 Good moral character

-The U.S. is another country that requires good moral character as a specific requirement for the naturalization process.
+The U.S. is a country that requires good moral character as a specific requirement for the naturalization process.
 Applicants cannot be involved in minor offenses like DUIs or failure to pay child support, as this can affect their eligibility.

 Language proficiency